strangemother-exp/radii-fractal/Doc.md

 Lets breakdown some of the terminology

+Configuration options are available at the Global level

+    // How many segments of a cog (circle) to draw RF.config('arcSize', 360) // Degree (0 - 260)
+    // how large relative to a parent RF.config('radius', .9) // default radius (0 - 1)
+    // how fast.
+    RF.config('speed', .9) // default radius (0 >)

 ### A Radii

 A radii is a set of Circles (or Cogs) applied to the algorithm to be used within the nested chain.